BILL HENSHAW, OD, FCOVD

 Picture

-In the 30's Dr. Lancaster studied school vision screening and found the best students had the worst visual acuities.
-Unfortunately the majority of the eye professions ignored his work.
+In the 30's, Dr. Walter B. Lancaster studied school vision screening and found that the best students had the worst visual acuities.
+Unfortunately, the majority of the eye professionals ignored his work.
 Yet, those who recognized the value of his work began investigating vision and learning.
 It was the emergence of developmental optometry.

 Picture

 Developmental optometrists have relied on teacher observation for decades to identify children who may have a visually related learning problem.
-Many districts don’t emphasize this section of the law, including LUSD.
+Many districts don’t emphasize this section of the school eye screening law.
 They miss observations that could make a world of difference to many children.
-This past week two children were helped because of two teachers looking closely.
-CA is near last of 50 states in education.
+This past week, two children received our help thanks to the close attention of two teachers.
+CA is near the last of the 50 states in education.
 You would think they would want all the help they can get and not ignore teacher observation.

-What can be done?
+What do you think can be done?
 We have some answers, and some are simple.

 Picture